azam-akram/spring-boot-kafka-producer-consumer/README.md

 Ofcourse we need to mention kafka topic we want to send message to.

-On receiving end, I have a KafkaConsumer class,
+On receiving end, we have KafkaConsumer class,

 ```java
 @Slf4j